Kingsland Slab RV Camp

 Take Farm to Market Rd 1431 W and turn left onto Slab Rd.
 After one mile turn left onto River Oaks Dr. and the campground will be on the right.

-Abundant angling opportunities exist in this segment of the Llano River for Largemouth Bass, Channel Catfish, and sunfish.
-Fishing for Largemouth is best when turbidity in the river is low, as this species feeds primarily by sight.
-Anglers should target downed trees and aquatic vegetation in pool habitat for Largemouth Bass.
+Abundant fishing opportunities exist in this segment of the Llano River for Largemouth Bass, Channel Catfish, and sunfish.
+It's also an excellent place to catch White Bass when they are running in the spring.
+Fishing for Largemouth Bass is best when turbidity in the river is low, as this species feeds primarily by sight.
+Bass anglers should target downed trees and aquatic vegetation in pool habitat.

 All species are currently managed under statewide regulations.